Choose a product

 This label can be adhered to windows once they have achieved a rating as confirmed by the scheme provider; British Fenestration Rating Council (BFRC), British Standards Institution (BSI) or Thermal Rating Register (TRR).
 It uses a format which is familiar to householders because a similar scheme has been used to rate appliances such as fridges and washing machines for a number of years.

 Energy efficiency is an important factor which is gradually being considered by more people as they shop for products.
 Having a highly rated window therefore gives the window company a beneficial selling tool.
-When used in conjunction with most good profile systems, Pilkington energiKare™ will achieve a WER of at least C.
+When used in conjunction with most good profile systems, Pilkington energiKare™ will achieve a WER of at least C and can achieve up to band A.